tstatler/doctools/guides/node/cli/loglist/README.md

 ## Description

-List application's log within a specific period.
-By default, a maximum of 100 log messages will be returned at a time.
+Lists the application's log within a specific period.
+By default, a maximum of 100 log messages are returned at a time.
 Each log record contains the following fields:

 * Date and time
 * IP of server that handled the request